ionic-team/ionic-docs/src/content/building/migration.md

 ## Markup Changes

-Since V4 moved to Custom Elements, there's been a significant change to the markup for each component.
+Since v4 moved to Custom Elements, there's been a significant change to the markup for each component.
+These changes have all been made to follow the Custom Elements spec, and have been documented in a <a href="https://github.com/ionic-team/ionic/blob/master/angular/BREAKING.md#breaking-changes" target="_blank">dedicated file on Github</a>.

-These changes have all been made to follow the Custom Elements spec, and have been documented in a <a href="https://github.com/ionic-team/ionic/blob/master/angular/BREAKING.md#breaking-changes" target="_blank">dedicated file on Github</a>
+To help with these markup changes, we've released a TSLint-based <a href="https://github.com/ionic-team/v4-migration-tslint" target="_blank">Migration Tool</a>, which detects issues and can even fix some of them automatically.